 If you grow oranges, or any citrus fruit, you’ll need to keep your cat away from them.
 Most cats will avoid such fruits because they are obligate carnivores and dislike the scent/taste.

 Place a small fence around the orange tree.
 This will restrict your cat’s access.
-As a result, they won’t be able to climb the tree.
-In addition, they won’t have easy access to any fallen fruit.
+As a result, she won’t be able to climb the tree.
+In addition, she won’t have easy access to any fallen fruit.

-There is no reason for a cat to encounter oranges in their daily life.
+There is no reason for a cat to encounter oranges in her daily life.
 Most felines will not be interested in eating the fruit, and they receive no dietary benefits from eating oranges.